Additional investment in Fluvanna County

 - $8.3 million in property tax revenue (based on 30-year average)

-$90.6 million in annual benefits to the Commonwealth of Virginia, including:
+$90.6 million in economic output2 to the Commonwealth of Virginia, including:

 - 29 direct and 106 indirect/induced job years (full-time equivalents), with $13.4 million in wages